ewhanley/fsnd-neighborhood-map/README.md

 ## Getting Started

 These instructions will explain how to get a copy of this project running on your local machine.
-A live deployment of this project is deployed [here](https://ewhanley.github.io/fsnd-neighborhood-map/).
+A live deployment of this project is also hosted [here](https://ewhanley.github.io/fsnd-neighborhood-map/).

 ### Prerequisites